 Kentaro pointed the fan on the left downward and the fan on the right to the right.

 Because only people would be in the picture, I pointed the camera lens upward.

 It is also the case that を向ける can follow direction words, and when it does, it implies explicit active will on the part of the agent in turning that said direction.

 Only you turn to the right when everyone turns to the left?

 Sentence Note: In Ex.
-17 below, the first clause uses を向く with no implied nuance of the subject “everyone” truly purposely orienting to the left, but the second clause uses を向ける, which does imply that the subject “you” are purposely orienting yourself to the right.
+17 above, the first clause uses を向く with no implied nuance of the subject “everyone” truly purposely orienting to the left, but the second clause uses を向ける, which does imply that the subject “you” are purposely orienting yourself to the right.